 Dash of kosher salt

-Mix all in electric mixer, adding the strawberries last!
+Mix all in an electric mixer, adding the strawberries last!
 Put into a little jar and refrigerate.

 Today's inspiration comes from the Vietnamese sandwich that combines meat and vegetables.
 Derived from the popular Banh mi Sai Gon sandwich developed in Saigon, it's become a popular street food.
 In Vietnam, sandwiches are typically eaten for breakfast or as a snack.